eth-educators/eth-docker/SETUP.md

 Then install the ntp package.
 It will start automatically. `sudo apt update && sudo apt install ntp`

-Check that ntp is running correctly: Run `nptq -p` , you expect to see a number of ntp time servers with IP addresses in their `refid`, and several servers with a refid of `.POOL.`
+Check that ntp is running correctly: Run `ntpq -p` , you expect to see a number of ntp time servers with IP addresses in their `refid`, and several servers with a refid of `.POOL.`

 ## SSH key authentication with Linux